 \begin{prf} The group

 has the inverse limit topology and therefore it is Hausdorff and compact.
-Moreover, the action of $\GL_n(\da)$ on $\da^n$ is continuous: it follows that for any subgroup $H$ of $\GL_n(\da)$, the closure of an $H$-orbit is the $\hat H$-orbit of the same element.
-Therefore $\xa$ is a finite union of orbits of the closure of $G(D)$; by the strong approximation hypothesis, the latter is $G(\da)$.
-Finally, the equality $G(\da)=\prod G(\dap)$ shows that each $G(\da)$-orbit is a product of $G(\dap)$-orbits (hence Eulerian). \end{prf}
+Moreover, the action of $\GL_n(\da)$ on $\da^n$ is continuous: it follows that for any subgroup $H$ of $\GL_n(\da)$, the closure of an $H$-orbit is the $\widehat H$-orbit of the same element.